 The Fair Housing Act prohibits discrimination.
 The booklet "Fair Housing" is available upon request from the HCVP office.
 If a client feels they have been discriminated against, he/she may file a complaint with the US Dept. of HUD, Office of Fair Housing.
-To file a complaint, contact the by writing to complaints office 05@hud.gov.
+To file a complaint, contact the Fair Housing Enforcement Center at the Midwest Office by writing to complaints office 05@hud.gov.
 This information can also be found on page #8 of the "Fair Housing" booklet.